qctrl/python-pyquil/README.md

-# Q-CTRL Pyquil Adaptor
+# Q-CTRL PyQuil Adapter

-The aim of the Q-CTRL Pyquil Adaptor package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Rigetti quantum hardware and simulators.
+The aim of the Q-CTRL PyQuil Adapter package is to provide export functions allowing users to deploy established error-robust quantum control protocols from the open literature and defined in Q-CTRL Open Controls on Rigetti quantum hardware and simulators.